abdullahcil-developer/turkish-farmlog-application/README.md

 # turkish-farmlog-desktopapp
-Farm Management Record Keeping Electronic Book.
+Electronic Book of Farm Management Record Keeping .
 Made in and Born in TÜRKİYE.